 The 5500 HD truck had similar gauges and controls but, with its top-of-the-line Limited package, had bucket seats separated by a large console that extended to the dash.
 Seats were leather covered with classy stitching—a luxurious but uncharacteristic accent for something sporting a flatbed body.

-Or is it?
-Consider the chrome-clad nose, polished aluminum wheels, and the fifth wheel hitch mounted in the body’s deck.
+Then again, consider the chrome-clad nose, polished aluminum wheels, and the fifth-wheel hitch mounted in the body’s deck.
 With a tow rating of 35,150 pounds, it’s more than capable of pulling a hefty equipment trailer carrying a small dozer or excavator.

 Ram engines provide power